 Professional opportunities for students and recent graduates

 At Macquarie, it’s our goal to provide genuine career advice to help prepare you for the dynamic workplaces of today and tomorrow.

-Macquarie University's Career and Employment Service offers non-academic, career-related advice, consultation and support services to all current students during their studies and up to 12 months after they graduate.
+Macquarie University's Careers and Student Employment offers non-academic, career-related advice, consultation and support services to all current students during their studies and up to 12 months after they graduate.

 We aim to help students: